-Number and percent of waiver participants who received services in accordance with the type, scope, amount, frequency and duration specified in the ISP.
-N:# of waiver participants who received services specified in the ISP D:# of participants reviewed
+Percentage of waiver participants who received services specified in the ISP in accordance with type, scope, amount, frequency, and duration specified in the ISP.
+Number of waiver participants reviewed (denominator).
+Number of waiver waiver participants who received services specified in the ISP in accordance with the type, scope, amount, frequency, and duration specified in the ISP (numerator)